top of page

 The noun 'yardstick' has a straightforward etymology.
 It is a compound word composed of two elements: 'yard' and 'stick.'
 'Yard' originally referred to a unit of length, especially in medieval England, roughly equivalent to three feet or 36 inches.
 'Stick' is a simple term for a slender and elongated object.
 Therefore, a 'yardstick' is a measuring tool consisting of a long, slender, and typically flat object used to ascertain length, distance, or magnitude, with its name reflecting its historical association with the yard as a unit of measurement and the stick-like form of the tool.

-Quiz: Find the meaning of the noun yardstick:
+Find the correct meaning of the noun yardstick:

 Try Again!